elixirschool/elixirschool/en/lessons/advanced/erlang.md

 ### Variables

-In Erlang variables starts from uppercase and re-binding is not allowed.
+In Erlang, variables begin with an uppercase letter and re-binding is not allowed.

 Elixir: